inProgress-team/react-native-meteor/README.md

 * For RN = 0.45, use `react-native-meteor@1.0.6`
 * For RN < 0.45, you can use version `react-native-meteor@1.0.3` in case or problems.

+### Warning < RN 0.57.8 Android bug

+There was a [bug in the react native websocket android implementation](https://github.com/react-native-community/react-native-releases/blob/master/CHANGELOG.md#android-specific) that meant the close event wasn't being received from the server.
+Therefore RN versions prior to React-native 0.57.8 will not detect users being logged out from the server side.
+There could also be other bugs resulting from this.

 ## Example usage

 ```javascript